-We anticipate that our quarterly results of operations may fluctuate for the foreseeable future due to several factors, including the performance of our direct sales force and international distributors and unanticipated interruptions and expenses related to our operations.
-In addition, due to the long lead time to finalize ARTAS System unit sales with our physician customers, and the significant impact each unit sale has on a period's revenue due to the price of each unit, our quarterly revenue may not be comparable from one period to another.
+We anticipate that our quarterly results of operations may fluctuate for the foreseeable future due to several factors, including the performance of our direct sales force and international distributors, the launch of our implantation functionality and the ARTAS® iX System, and unanticipated interruptions and expenses related to our operations.
+In addition, due to the long lead time to finalize ARTAS® System unit sales with our physician customers, and the significant impact each unit sale has on a period's revenue due to the price of each unit, our quarterly revenue may not be comparable from one period to another.